 What if you could experience peace and calm in the midst of the holiday season?

 Sounds impossible, doesn’t it?
 It’s not.
-This time of year has a moment that has been cosmically engineered for exactly that.
+This time of year has a moment that has been cosmically engineered for precisely that.
 And simple, ancient traditions are the pathway.